 About Navy Cruisers

 U.S. Navy cruisers come in different sizes, ranging from small protected cruisers to huge armored cruisers.
-According to the U.S. Navy, cruisers have the ability to take out airborne targets, as well as ocean, under waves, and on shore targets.
+According to the U.S. Navy, cruisers have the ability to take out airborne targets, as well as the ocean, under waves, and onshore targets.

 When the Cold War started, the Navy created guided-missile cruisers.
 Guided-missile cruisers were used to provide air defense for the military.